php-enqueue/enqueue-dev/docs/magento/quick_tour.md

 ## Installation

-We use [composer](https://getcomposer.org/) and [cotya/magento-composer-installer](https://github.com/Cotya/magento-composer-installer) plugin to install magento-enqueue.
+We use [composer](https://getcomposer.org/) and [cotya/magento-composer-installer](https://github.com/Cotya/magento-composer-installer) plugin to install [magento-enqueue](https://github.com/php-enqueue/magento-enqueue) extension.

 To install libraries run the commands in the application root directory.